arjkb/personal-story/_posts/blog/2017-06-22-First-ride-with-Kochi-Metro.md

 Speaking of which, all the pillars of the metro are numbered consecutively.
 People have started using the numbers of pillars as identifiers ("Make a U-turn at pillar #50").

-As is the case when anything big is launched in the city, there were good reasons to expect huge crowds at least in the initial few weeks.
-Same thing happened with the Lulu Mall, as well as the new terminal T3 of Cochin International Airport.
+As is typical when anything big is launched in the city, there were good reasons to expect huge crowds at least in the initial few weeks.
+Same thing happened with the Lulu Mall, and same thing happened with T3 of Cochin International Airport.

 Because of this very reason, I had zero plans to try out the metro anytime soon.
-However, it so happened that as we were returning home from a trip to the airport, it was past 6:30 pm and there were much less people around owing to the fact that an entire community had gone home to break their day-long fast.
-This was too good an opportunity.
+However, it so happened that as we were driving back home from a trip to the airport, it was past 6:30 pm, and there were much less people around owing to the fact that an entire community had gone home to break their day-long fast.
+Opportunity never has to knock twice at my door.

-And so, we parked our car near Aluva metro station, and went inside

-The metro station is neat and well maintained.
-And the sign-boards for the directions are well marked.
-It didn't take long for us to find the ticket counter.
+And that's how it happened.
+My first ride in the Kochi metro.
 Let's cut the chase and dive straight in.

 * The metro currently runs from Aluva to Palarivatom, and back.
 * Once the metro is fully built, it'll run all the way to Petta, covering all the busiest roads and intersections across Kochi.